gwastro/pycbc/docs/install_lalsuite.rst

 .. note::

     Since building lalsuite is very disk intensive, you may want to store the lalsuite git repository on a local disk rather than an NSF-mounted directory.
 If this is the case, change the path in the ``mkdir`` and ``cd`` above to a directory on a non-NFS mounted filesystem.
-This ie not required, as lalsuite will build on an NFS disk, it is just slower.
+This is not required, as lalsuite will build on an NFS disk, it is just slower.

 Once you have the repository cloned, you should change your working directory to the top-level of the repository with